 The University of Newcastle’s Grand Challenge is an annual initiative aimed at encouraging multi-disciplinary teams to propose and develop potential solutions to complex challenges.
 The most compelling submissions will share in $30,000 in funds to advance their idea.

-This year, the Grand Challenge will focus on a complex problem with both local and global significance – the concept of circular economy: minimizing waste and maximizing resource efficiency.
+This year, the Grand Challenge will focus on a complex problem with both local and global significance – the concept of circular economy: minimising waste and maximising resource efficiency.

 Proposals are required to provide a response to the following challenge statement: